 PostgreSQL Specific Features

-Earlier we described the engine-independent features of .
+Earlier we described the engine-independent features of select() API call.

 The default select() call (as all other Ent API calls) is generic and engine independent, be it PostgreSQL or any other database.
 In addition to that, select() allows to pass the last optional engine-specific argument, to let you use the most of PostgreSQL features without falling back to vanilla SQL queries prematurely.